duracelltomi/gtm4wp/readme.txt

 = 1.8.1 =

+* Added: new visitorIP data layer variable to support post-GDPR implementations where for example internal traffic exclusion has to be made inside the browser
 * Fixed: JavaScript error around the variable gtm4wp_use_sku_instead
 * Fixed: Added _ as a valid character for gtm_auth GTM environment variable
 * Fixed: Corrected typo - gtm4wp.checkoutStepE**E**C
+* Fixed: Two strings were not recognized by WordPress Translate on the admin page
 * Updated: added CDATA markup around container code for better DOM compatibility
+* Updated: removed 'SKU:' prefix text from classic ecommerce dimension as it broke some enhanced ecommerce reports

 = 1.8 =